changie-ai/changie-ai-backend/README.md

 I built this from scratch not knowing anything about code starting in Fall 2025.
 I am a multi-instrumentalist musician producer that just had an idea one day when I was recording one of my songs.
-I just wanted to quickly pitch correct and normalize the tempo on an iphone recording I had done.
-After diving into all the various ways to effect the audio in ableton, logic, changing plug-in variables etc...I was overwhelmed with how much time and effort it took to get it right.
+I just wanted to quickly pitch correct & normalize the tempo on an iphone recording I had done.
+After years in the studio diving into all the various ways to effect audio in ableton, logic; adjusting & changing plug-in variables etc...I was looking for a work around for how much time and effort this process usually takes.
 So I thought, "What if there was an easier way?
 I wanted a super simple way to just tell a prompt what you wanted.
 And so was born ChangieAI :)

 My intention for this project was for anyone in the world (not just musicians and producers)